- What does it take to become an Env Studies or Env Science major?

 - Look on the Current Internship Opportunities site

-- Talk with Alissa in the ENVS office to sign up for the ENVS listserv, “econews,” which will give you up-to-date information on current internship and job opportunities.
+- Talk with the Student Advisers in the ENVS office to sign up for the ENVS listserv, “econews,” which will give you up-to-date information on current internship and job opportunities.

 - Visit the ENVS Finding an Internship site for more information